AIPS NRAO AIPS HELP file for MAXFIT in 31DEC09

 Type: Verb

-Use: MAXFIT fits a quadratic function to a 3x3 map array to
+Use: MAXFIT fits a quadratic function to a 3x3 map array to determine

-uses PIXXY as an estimate of the center of the 3x3 array,
+of the center of the 3x3 array, but searches over an area of up

-actual peak value before fitting.
+to 16x16 pixels for the actual peak value before fitting.

 Adverbs: (inputs)